nflint/job-tracker-extension/README.md

  - Built using Chrome Extensions Manifest V3
  - Uses the chrome.scripting API for content script injection
  - Implements modern async/await patterns for Chrome APIs
+ - I was able to create this in 1/3 of the time, with only a vague notion of what I wanted to build thanks to AI!

  ## Support